suziephan/liquor_review/README.md

 # BC Beer Recommendation (On-going)

 ## Project Summary
 Beers go great with food.
 Beers may benefit your health.
 There are many reasons why you should have some beer once in a while, but if you are not a beer drinker, you might be overwhelm about the number of beers out there.
-As non-drinkers ourselves, we understand the struggle of going inside a liquor store, standing in front of a shelf, and spending minutes just to figure our what to buy.
-This project was built to help people with the same problem.
+As non-drinkers ourselves, we understand the struggle of going inside a liquor store, standing in front of a shelf, and spending hours just to figure our what to buy.
+This project is built to help people with the same problem.
 We scraped the reviews from a beer review website of every beer product in BC Liquor Store, and recategorized all products based on taste and aroma.
-We recategorized this way because non-drinkers mostly care about these attributes.
-Since they do not know much about beer styles, it is not reasonable to categorize products into styles such as Ale, Lager, Wheat, etc.
+We recategorized this way because non-drinkers mostly care about these attributes. it is not reasonable to categorize products into styles such as Ale, Lager, Wheat, etc since they do not know much about beer styles, .

 ## Dataset
 - All beer products scraped from [BC Liquor Store](https://www.bcliquorstores.com/product-catalogue?category=beer&sort=name.raw:asc&page=1).
-- Reviews of these products scraped from [BeerAdvocate](https://www.beeradvocate.com/beer/top-rated/ca/bc/)
+- Reviews of these products scraped from [BeerAdvocate](https://www.beeradvocate.com/beer)

 ## Process
 1. Scrape data